 Mother’s Day Is a Great Opportunity

-There’s no question that Mother’s Day is a critical day in the church year.
+Mother’s Day is an important Sunday for your church.
 It’s important that you honor those that have come, and that you can speak with sensitivity to those who are present.